Rainfall Warnings Continue

 Rain, heavy at times continues.
 The frozen ground has a reduced ability to absorb this rainfall.

-Rain will continue today and tonight before gradually coming to an end Tuesday afternoon.
+Rain will continue tonight before gradually coming to an end Tuesday afternoon and evening.

-Total rainfall amounts of 50 to 75 mm are possible by Tuesday afternoon.
+Total rainfall amounts of 50 to 75 mm are possible by Tuesday evening.

-A brief period of freezing rain is also possible early this morning, especially for areas away from Lake Superior.

 For information concerning flooding, please consult your local Conservation Authority or Ontario Ministry of Natural Resources and Forestry District office.